-In 75m turn left with a GCW sign on a CCTV camera post up a residential road through the Orbit Bexley estate and in 100m (there is a bus stop visible on the main road ahead) turn right with the residential road and a GCW sign on a lamp post and in 50m turn left along the A road to a pedestrian crossing at a four-way junction with the A206 (Woolwich Road/Bostall Hill) and turn right there across the A road and [!] turn right back down Knee Hill (road) on the other side.
+In 75m turn left with a GCW sign on a CCTV camera post up a residential road through the Orbit Bexley estate and in 100m (there is a bus stop visible on the main road ahead) turn right with the residential road and a GCW sign on a lamp post and in 50m turn left along Knee Hill (road) to a set of lights at a four-way junction with the A206 (Woolwich Road/Bostall Hill) and turn right there across the A road, entering the Royal Borough of Greenwich in the process, and [!] turn right again back down Knee Hill (road) on the other side.
 In 40m bear left along a tarmac drive with a GCW signpost and in 70m turn left along a narrow path through trees with a GCW signpost ('Bostall Woods 1⁄4 m').
-In 120m turn right along Bostall Hill (road).
-In 40m turn left carefully across the road with a GCW sign and walk along the left-hand tree-lined boundary of a large open grassy area (Clam Field on the OS map).
+In 120m turn right along the pavement of Bostall Hill (road).
+In 40m turn left carefully across the road by a GCW sign on the left-hand side and walk along the left-hand tree-lined boundary of a large open grassy area (Clam Field on the OS map).

-You pass a GCW marker post en route and in 130m turn right along the treeline by another marker post.
+You pass a GCW marker post en route and in 130m turn right by another marker post across a grassy corner.
 In 80m bear right with another marker post and in 60m you reach an overview map of this stretch of the GCW by a car park.
-Turn left across Longleigh Lane and [!] go past a GCW three-way signpost ('East Wickham Open Space 3/4 m' will be your direction, but not yet here) and [!]
-25m further along continue in the same direction at a fork with a GCW marker post (195°), ignoring the right fork (this will be the return route).
-In 30m pass another marker post and fork right to descend through Bostall Wood down a stepped section.
+Turn left across Longleigh Lane with a GCW signpost and pass a GCW three-way signpost on the far side and 25m further along continue in the same direction at a fork with a GCW marker post (195°), ignoring the right fork (this will be the return route).
+In 30m pass another marker post and fork right to descend into Bostall Wood down a stepped section.
 In 25m the two forks re-join and you [!] turn right immediately (275°) along a wide level path (while the GCW descends to continue to the south easterly corner of the wood and leaves the area towards East Wickham Open Space).

 The path contours the wooded hillside for a while, with the continuation of the GCW visible down below on the left.
 In 240m at a staggered five-way junction, ignore a first path joining form the right above and behind, and a little further on take the furthest right of the other three paths, more or less in the same direction and on the level initially (290°).
 In 160m ignore a minor left turn downhill and in another 50m you get views of houses on the other side of a steep valley and some road noise drifting up from Wickham Lane, as the path curves to the right.
-In 120m turn right with the path and in another 120m you reach a holloway running down to the left at a four-way path junction, with the GCW joining along the path opposite.
+In 120m turn right with the path and in another 120m you reach a holloway running down to the left at a four-way path junction, with the GCW joining along the path opposite by a marker post.